DeNepo/welcome-to-js/README.md

 >
 > Using a browser with good DevTools will make your life easier: [Chromium](http://www.chromium.org/getting-involved/download-chromium), [FireFox](https://www.mozilla.org/en-US/firefox/new/), [Edge](https://www.microsoft.com/edge), [Chrome](https://www.google.com/chrome/)

-1. Install OR update the `study-lenses` package globally
+1. Install o update the `study-lenses` package globally
-   - `$ npm install -g study-lenses` (if you do not have it already)
+   - `$ npm install -g study-lenses` (if you do not have it installed)
    - `$ npm update -g study-lenses` (if you already have it installed)
    - Didn't work? you may need to try:
      - (mac) `$ sudo npm install -g study-lenses`
    - having trouble updating?
-     - check your version: `$ npm ls -g study-lenses`
-     - uninstall, then reinstall: `$ npm uninstall -g study-lenses && npm install -g study-lenses`
+     - try this: `$ npm uninstall -g study-lenses && npm install -g study-lenses`
 2. Fork and clone this repository:
    1. fork the HackYourFuture repository to your personal account
+      - `git@github.com:HackYourFutureBelgium/welcome-to-js.git`
    2. clone your fork to your computer
    3. when there are updates to the module:
       1. update your fork with a PR
       2. pull the changes from your fork to your computer
 3. Navigate to the module repository in terminal
-   - `$ cd welcome-to-js-prep`
+   - `$ cd welcome-to-js`
 4. Run the `study` command from your CLI
    - `$ study`
 5. The material will open in your default browser, you're good to go!